 The IRS treats rental property as an asset that can be depreciated.
 They assume the rental property will slowly degrade over time until it falls down and is worthless.
 Most properties are not going to fall into a pile of rubble unless they are not maintained, but the IRS does, which is very good for rental property owners.

 The IRS says a house will last 27.5 years, which means an investor can deduct the cost basis of the rental property in equal increments over 27.5 years.
-To calculate the amount that can be depreciated; divide the cost basis by 27.5 and that is your deduction for the next 27.5 years.
+To calculate the amount that can be depreciated divide the cost basis by 27.5 and that is your deduction for the next 27.5 years.
+For example:

 What does the IRS consider the cost basis on a rental property?